 Ti-a Vom: Baskets are our life.

-Ghana's interesting.
+Ghana has been shaped by the forces of nature and man.
 A British colony until 1957, it was one of the first African countries to gain independence.
 It's had a democratic government for 30 years, has halved its extreme poverty rate, and passed a wide range of laws to give citizens opportunity and protection.

 The north has less literacy, income and basic services like roads and electricity.

 There, women have secondary rights.
-It's slowly getting better, but for a middle-aged woman the odds are low that she can own land, will inherit property from her spouse, has a bank account, has gone to school or can write her name.
+It's getting better, but for a middle-aged woman the odds are low that she can own land, will inherit property from her spouse, has a bank account, has gone to school or can write her name.

 The women of Bolga are extraordinary.
 Talented.
 Resilient.
 Vibrant and full of joy.